On Rigid Origami II: Quadrilateral Creased Papers: Conclusion

 \section{Conclusion}

 Based on a nearly complete classification of rigid-foldable Kokotsakis quadrilaterals from Ivan Izmestiev, this paper describes several new variations of large rigid-foldable quadrilateral creased papers, without any restriction on the developability or flat-foldability.
-These new variations still have one degree of freedom, but the rigid folding motions are more irregular.
+The rigid folding motions of these new variations are more irregular but still have single degree of freedom.

 6pt

 \enlargethispage{20pt}